NateJacobs/Brickset-API/readme.markdown

 This plugin is in beta, only version 0.1.

 ###How to Use###
-This example shows how to get the data about a specific set
+This example shows how to get the data about a specific set.

 1. Instantiate the class.
 ```
 <?php $brickset_api = new BricksetAPIFunctions; ?>
 ```

 2. Pass a set number to the get_set_number method.
 ```
 <?php $set_data = $brickset_api->get_by_number( '8014' ); ?>
 ```

 3. Display the results how you like.
 This will display the set's theme.
 ```
 <?php echo $set_data->theme.'<br>'; ?>